 - ONU is the only private university to have programs accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).

 - In the last six years, 100 percent of our graduates were either employed full-time or enrolled in graduate school within six months of graduation.

-You will need 120 credit hours to earn a B.S. in Construction Management.
-The flexibility of the program and opportunity for electives allows students to obtain minors and also conduct co-ops and internships during the school year.
-Even select a industry path and become certified in sustainability by becoming a Green Associate, or further your PM skills with the Associate Constructor certification, or a BIM designer with Autodesk certifications.
+You will need 120 credit hours to earn a Bachelor of Science in construction management.
+The flexibility of the program and opportunity for electives allow students to obtain minors and conduct co-ops and internships during the school year.
+Select an industry path and become certified in sustainability by becoming a Green Associate, or further your PM skills with the Associate Constructor certification or a BIM designer with Autodesk certifications.
 Construction courses include:

 - Construction Design

 - Project Management